 I am thoroughly enjoying reading through the Pulitzer-Prize winners.
 Years of Grace is a delightful novel.
 It is a surprisingly whimsical and light read for a 600-page book, yet it is sorely lacking in substance.
 Margaret Ayer Barnes spends a great deal of time describing the world of little Jane Ward; the books she reads, … Continue reading Thoughts on Years of Grace

 So Big by Edna Ferber is going to take some time for me to mull over.
 It was an enjoyable novel, albeit scattered.
 It was published in 1924, and won the Pulitzer in 1925.
-It is a novel that strives to find beauty in the ordinary, and it seeks to expose the new capitalist class for … Continue reading The Pursuit of Beauty in Edna Ferber’s So Big
+It is a novel that strives to find beauty in the ordinary.
+It rejects modern materialism while seeking to expose the new … Continue reading The Pursuit of Beauty in Edna Ferber’s So Big

 I finally finished the next Pulitzer Prize winning novel after dragging my feet for much of the summer.
 It is altogether difficult to go from reading the beautiful rolling novels of the great American pioneer writer, Willa Cather, to the bland landscapes of Margaret Wilson's Pulitzer-Prize winning book, The Able McLaughlins.
 Wilson's novel is a story … Continue reading The Unremarkable Able McLaughlins

-The Magnificent Ambersons (1918) was the winner of the second Pulitzer Prize in 1919.
-It was written by Booth Tarkington, one of the few authors to win the Pulitzer Prize twice (amazingly, he won it again for Alice Adams in 1922).
-For these accolades, he joins the exclusive club of William Faulkner and John Updike.
-Both of … Continue reading Thoughts on The Magnificent Ambersons
+The Magnificent Ambersons (1918) is the second novel to win the Pulitzer (awarded in 1919).
+Its author, Booth Tarkington, was one of the few authors to win the Pulitzer Prize twice (amazingly, he won it again for Alice Adams in 1922).
+With these accolades, he joins the exclusive club of William Faulkner and John Updike (as of … Continue reading Thoughts on The Magnificent Ambersons